Documentation Index

 - Is this dApp on the allowlist?

-- Whether slippage exceeded your threshold
+- Whether slippage exceeded your mathematical bounds

 - Whether price impact was within acceptable bounds